-In addition to the applications of ShearWave[TM] Elastography in the diagnosis and even screening of breast cancer, and the evaluation of the advancement of hepatic fibrosis and in diagnosing prostate cancer, Aixplorer[®] is also used in many other clinical domains.
-The development of an ultra-fast Doppler mode, named "UltraFast[TM]", has also allowed Aixplorer[®] to position itself in the diagnosis and characterization of vascular pathologies, such as stenosis and the visualization of transient phenomena associated with blood flow turbulence.
+In addition to the applications of ShearWaveTM Elastography in the diagnosis and even screening of breast cancer, and the evaluation of the advancement of hepatic fibrosis and in diagnosing prostate cancer, the Aixplorer® and Aixplorer MACH 30 are also used in many other clinical domains.
+The development of an ultra-fast Doppler mode, named "UltraFastTM", has also allowed the Aixplorer® and Aixplorer MACH 30 to be positioned in the diagnosis and characterization of vascular pathologies, such as stenosis and the visualization of transient phenomena associated with blood flow turbulence.

-Dr. Stéphanie Franchi-Abella of Kremlin Bicêtre Hospital in Paris, who specializes in pediatric examinations, willingly says that the use of UltraFast[TM] Doppler in young children ensures acquisitions of good quality and considerable flexibility in pediatrics.
+Dr. Stéphanie Franchi-Abella of Kremlin Bicêtre Hospital in Paris, who specializes in pediatric examinations, willingly says that the use of UltraFastTM Doppler in young children ensures acquisitions of good quality and considerable flexibility in pediatrics.